-Next-generation automotive systems (e.g., computer-assisted vehicles) will run in highly dynamic environments (e.g., inter-vehicle coordination) and will need to adapt their behaviour during runtime (e.g., in response to frequent changes in their environment).
-Possible software-related adaptations include the dynamic allocation of resources, adaptation of (multimedia) content, and the adaptation of software itself.
+Next-generation automotive systems (e.g., computer-assisted vehicles) will run in highly dynamic environments (e.g., inter-vehicle coordination) and will need to adapt their behaviour at runtime (e.g., in response to frequent changes in their environment).
+Possible adaptations include the dynamic allocation of resources, adaptation of (multimedia) content, and the adaptation of software structure and functionality.
 Resource adaptation is concerned with the proactive allocation of resources for better quality of service (QoS) [13], whereas content adaptation involves transforming content to adapt to device capabilities (e.g., transcoding of content based on display resolution and processing capabilities [21]).
 Software adaptation, in contrast, involves the dynamic introduction of software modules and reconfiguration of software architectures, as well as changing parameters that affect automotive system software [23].

 In general, the goal of software adaptation is to make automotive systems more evolvable, intelligent, and useful to drivers [11].
-For example, a driver information system can dynamically integrate software modules, such as a locationand price-aware lodging discovery service based on driver preferences.
-Likewise, new software versions can be integrated into a system, e.g., a new a digital signature algorithm can be integrated while a car is waiting at a tollgate.
+For example, future driver information systems can dynamically integrate software modules, such as a location- and price-aware lodging discovery service based on driver preferences.
 Other software adaptation use cases include reconfiguring a vehicle control system to operate through partial failures.

 In automotive systems, software adaptations must often be time-bounded since stale information could trigger improper driver reactions.
 For example, a driver information system should update a display within a bounded time to ensure drivers are not informed about traffic jams that no longer exist.
-Likewise, adaptations should minimise software update time to ensure that software applications and data are fully integrated into vehicles before they are used.
+Likewise, adaptations should minimise software update times to ensure that software applications and data are fully integrated into vehicles before they are used.

 Next-generation automotive systems differ in their need for dynamic adaptation support.
-This paper identifies the software adaptation requirements of the following four classes of automotive systems:
+This paper identifies the